 One of the points of interest along this trail is Hoyo de las Ventanillas.
 There are also formations with names like el Dromedario (“the Dromedary”), el Dragón (“the Dragon”), and el Burladero.
 After making your way through labyrinths and narrow passages, you’ll reach Las Ventanillas Viewpoint, which will make the 3-kilometer walk worth your while.

 Perimeter Trail in Las Médulas, León

 Las Médulas is always a good choice.
 We especially recommend it for families.
-One of the most popular routes to do in one day, the Perimeter Route is 5 kilometers long.
+One of the most popular routes to do in one day, the ‘Senda Perimetral‘ is 5 kilometers long.
 The path is made of concrete so it can be traveled by car, horse, or foot.

 We recommend doing this trail together with Reirigo-Valiñas Trail.
 You’re sure to be amazed by the incredible mountainous landscape with reddish-brown sand, caves, and spectacular views.

 100 kilometers from Zaragoza you’ll find one of the most incredible hiking trails.
 This path in the middle of nature is also suitable for children.
-It’s 7 kilometers full of waterfalls, forests, and magical little nooks and crannies.
+It’s 7 kilometers full of waterfalls, forests and magical places.

 Some of the treasures that you’ll be able to see in Monasterio de Piedra Natural Park are Trinidad Waterfall, the scenic viewpoint of La Caprichosa Waterfall, and Iris Grotto.
 At the end of the trail you’ll reach crystal-clear Espejo Lake.